crtclmmnt/crtclmmnt.github.io/about.md

 The most valuable lesson I’ve learned on my journey with meditation has been letting go of certainty and embracing acceptance.
 I used to think being consumed by the world’s problems was the same as confronting them.
 But the paralysis that came from that was indistinguishable from complacency.
 Softening my convictions slowly gave me the confidence to act.
 Organizing is hard when you’re panicked, it’s easy when you’re grounded.

-The only certainty I have left is that this practice is valuable, especially for the people who are doing or want to be doing the hard work of fomenting social change.
+The only certainty I have left is that this practice is valuable, especially for the people doing or trying to do the hard work of fomenting social change.
 So I’ve become a certified meditation teacher, with the goal of cultivating this practice with other people who want to make the world a better, safer, more just place for all living beings.

 The world doesn’t need people to worry over her, she needs people who have the stability and confidence to fight for her.
 She doesn’t need witnesses, she needs collaborators.